stateful/docs.runme.dev/docs/guide/k8s-secret.md

 While the above processes help you secure your Kubernetes key, manually carrying out these operations can be take time and effort.
 This is where Runme comes in.

-Runme is a READme documentation software that automates manual processes and gives you the time to jump right into a task, execute it, and save time.
+Runme is a README documentation software that automates manual processes and gives you the time to jump right into a task, execute it, and save time.

 You can quickly eliminate the hassle of learning and implementing secret encryption in Kubernetes by automating these processes with Runme.